prstyocode/laravue/README.md

 ## About

-this project has no real purpose.
-It is just my playground of Laravel & Vue.js stack
+this project has no real purpose, just a sandbox project on top of Laravel & Vue.js stack

 ### Implemented Feature